graphql-aspnet/graphql-aspnet.github.io/docs/serverExtensions/file-uploads.md

 ## The FileUpload Scalar
 The following properties on the `FileUpload` scalar can be useful:

 * `FileName` - The name of the file that was uploaded.
-This property will be null if a non-file form field is referenced
+This property will be null if a non-file form field is referenced.
 * `MapKey` - The key value used to place this file within a variable collection.
 This is usually the form field name on the multi-part request.
 * `ContentType` -  The supplied `content-type` value sent with the file.
 This value will be null for non-file fields.
 * `Headers` -  A collection of all the headers provided with the uploaded file.
 This value will be null for non-file fields.

 ## Opening a File Stream
-When opening a file stream you need to call await a call `FileUpload.OpenFileAsync()`.
+When opening a file stream you need to await a call `FileUpload.OpenFileAsync()`.
 This method is an abstraction on top of an internal wrapper that standardizes file streams across all implementions (see below for implementing your own file processor).
 When working with the standard `IFormFile` interface provided by ASP.NET this call is a simple wrapper for `IFormFile.OpenReadStream()`.

 ```csharp title=ExampleFile Upload Controller
 using GraphQL.AspNet.ServerExtensions.MultipartRequests;